RELATES TO: KRS 238.536, 238.550(9)

 (10) Customary and usual fees or charges incurred in the collection of checks dishonored for insufficient funds.

 Section 2.
 Charitable Gaming Expense Categories.
 (1) The items that may be included as a utilities expense, pursuant to KRS 238.550(9)(c), shall be the money paid for electric, gas, water, sewer, telephone, and trash collection.
-It may also include any cable expenses that are incurred by the charitable organization for credit card services or card-minding devices.
+It may also include any cable or internet expenses that are incurred by the charitable organization for credit card services, card-minding devices, or electronic pulltab systems.

 (2) The items that may be included as an advertising expense, pursuant to KRS 238.550(9)(e), shall be the expenses for a handout, flyer, radio, television, advertising sign, billboard, or other media used to promote an event or activity required to be licensed under KRS Chapter 238 and any printing costs associated with them.